 Michael has litigation experience in a variety of complex business litigation, commercial foreclosure, contract litigation, interior designer disputes and significant medical malpractice claims including jury and non jury trials.
-Recent results include obtaining a $1.8 million jury verdict in a medical malpractice case and a $3.24 million settlement in a brain damage case.
+Litigation results include obtaining a $1.8 million jury verdict in a medical malpractice case and a $3.24 million settlement in a brain damage case.
 In both of those cases, Michael handled all aspects of the damages and economics of the cases.
-Michael also recently obtained a judgment in a commercial foreclosure litigation matter in the amount of $16,690,000.00.
+Michael also obtained a judgment in a commercial foreclosure litigation matter in the amount of $16,690,000.00.
 Litigation clients have included banks, the Federal Deposit Insurance Corporation, business owners, and insurance companies.

 Michael was born in Tachikawa, Japan and attended college at Villanova University School of Commerce and Finance where he concentrated in Finance and earned a Bachelor of Science in Business Administration in 1985.
 He attended Villanova University School of Law and was a member of the Jessup International Moot Court Team.
 He earned his Juris Doctor degree in 1988.
 Michael has taught in various programs including teaching economics through Junior Achievement at Omni Middle School, and teaching success skills for high school through Junior Achievement.
 He has also lectured on a variety of topics including commercial loan documentation, Commercial Real Estate Transactions – Due Diligence, Legal Aspects of Sale of Business: Asset Sale Compared With Stock Sale, and Escheat.
-Michael has also written a number of articles,“Decorators, Designers and Contracting – Identifying What You Can and Cannot Do to Avoid Serious Trouble.”
+Michael has also written a number of articles, “Decorators, Designers and Contracting – Identifying What You Can and Cannot Do to Avoid Serious Trouble.”
 Michael has served as a Special Master for property tax appeal cases for Palm Beach County and has served as a mock trial competition judge for the Academy of Florida Trial Lawyers.

 Michael was admitted to practice before the Florida bar in 1988, the Pennsylvania bar in 1989 the District of Columbia 1991, the United States District Court Bar for the Southern District of Florida in 1989, the United States Bankruptcy Bar, Trial Bar Southern District of Florida in 1989 and was admitted to the bar of the United States Supreme Court in 2004.